Ian-Fogelman/Ian-blog/_posts/2020-09-14-Managing-Conda-Environments.markdown

 <br>
 <br>

-In this post we covered how to create multiple conda Python enviornments and flip between the two.
+In this post we covered how to create multiple conda Python environments and flip between the two.
 We extended that functionaility to Jupyter notebooks so that we can get other package congruenty if a package does not support a specific version of Python.
-Lastly we reviewed how to remove a Python enviornment if we no longer need it in both the Jupyter notebook kernels and Anaconda.
+Lastly we reviewed how to remove a Python environment if we no longer need it in both the Jupyter notebook kernels and Anaconda.

-On a closing note you can also view all the current enviornments and packages created from the command line in Anaconda navigator.
+On a closing note you can also view all the current environments and packages created from the command line in Anaconda navigator.

 ![](/assets/img/MCE6.png)